Seasonal Campaigns in Hours With AI Food Styling Playbooks

 - Props: obvious seasonal decor vs. subtle textures only

-Run each variant for 7-14 days on your strongest channel (often delivery thumbnails or Instagram).
+Run each variant for 7-14 days on your strongest channel (often delivery thumbnails or Instagram) to improve seasonal menu promotion results.
 Track which version gets more clicks, calls, or redemptions and log that in your Yummify project notes.

 Share playbooks with partners